Care + Maintenance

 You can either hand dry or machine dry your cloths.
 If using a machine dryer, use a low heat setting.
 Excessive heat or high heat can destroy the microfibres.
 To extend the life of your cloths it is recommended to hang them out and air dry them.
 If you use your microfibre cloths for several different applications, it is best to sort the cloths before laundering.

 If you are not familiar with microfibre cleaning cloths, we hope you find this information useful in understanding this amazing technology.

 Microfibre cloths are made from millions and millions of tiny filaments all acting together to attract and hold dirt and dust.
 They are wedge shaped and extremely small, much smaller than the dirt they pick up.
 This unique combination plus static electricity is what makes the remarkable product work so well.
 The wedge-shaped filaments are able to lift up the particles and, because there are thousands present in a very tiny area, the dirt and dust are trapped in place.
 That means they do not drop off until immersed in water and washed out.

 - Microfibre can be washed and re-used hundreds of times.

 - Microfibre is made of two basic fibres: Polyester and Polyamide.

 - Microfibre will not and cannot scratch surfaces, however the dirt picked up may.

-- Microfibre is able to absorb more water than any other known fabric.
-Up to 7 times.
+- Microfibre can absorb more water than any other known fabric.
+Up to 7 times its own weight.